Visiting the Royal Highland Show 2023

-The historic Royal Highland Show first started 200 years ago.
+The historic Royal Highland Show first started over 200 years ago.
 Today, it’s a showcase for Scottish farming excellence.
 A chance to meet, touch, smell, taste and take home the best the country has to offer.
 With thousands of trade exhibitors and the finest animals from across the UK and Ireland.
 Not to mention, plenty of live music and entertainment.
 Is it any wonder the Royal Highland Show is one of the most iconic events in Scotland’s calendar?
-It’s here in Edinburgh from 23rd to 26th June 2022, just a 30-minute drive from our hotel.
+It’s here in Edinburgh from 22nd to 25th June 2023, just a 30-minute drive from our hotel.
 So, here are ten things to see that you can look forward to on a visit to the Highland Show …

 1. Take stock of Scottish livestock at The Grand Parade

 Just as its name suggests, the Grand Parade is what the Royal Highland Show is all about.
 It is (quite literally) a grand display of the country’s premier livestock.
 Prize-winning cattle wind their way across the Main Ring to the delight of bovine-loving spectators.
 From your Belted Galloways to your Belgian Blues, it is a rare and wonderful opportunity to see so many different breeds at one time, in one place.

 In the past, the Highland Show used to travel around 8 electoral regions in Scotland to showcase all that region has to offer.
 But, ever since 1961, the show has been permanently based at Ingliston Edinburgh.
 So, in keeping with the show’s historic traditions, each year the show focuses on one of the original 8 areas.
 In 2023, the presidential team hails from Perth and will be showcasing all that is wonderful about their region.